bakpakin/Editgrid/README.md

 * `size` -- the distance between each major subdivision at 1x zoom.
 Default is 256.
 * `subdivisions` -- the number of minor subdivisions between each major subdivision.
 Default is 4.
 * `color` -- a list of three numbers representing the rgb values of the grid lines.
 Default is {220, 220, 220}.
 * `drawScale` -- boolean indicating if the coordinate value is drawn for each gridline.
+Scale is only drawn when the grid angle is 0.
 Default is true.
 * `xColor` -- color of the x axis.
 Default is {255, 0, 0} (red).
 * `yColor` -- color of the y axis.
 Default is {0, 255, 0} (green).
 * `interval` -- optional argument that makes the grid use a fixed interval instead of scaling with camera zoom.